-Monmouth University provides an Employee Assistance Program through Horizon Behavioral Services Program (HBS) for all full-time employees and their eligible family members.
+Monmouth University provides an Employee Assistance Program through Barnabas Health One Source for all full-time benefit-eligible employees and their eligible family members.
 Under the terms of this program a dependent family member is one who is living within the employee’s home, e.g. an employee’s mother-in-law or father-in-law, who is living in the employee’s home, would be eligible for services.
-Employees are eligible to utilize the services of HBS effective upon their date of hire.
+Employees are eligible to utilize the services of Barnabas Health One Source effective upon their date of hire.
 Employees and their eligible family members individually have up to eight free counseling sessions per calendar year.
 However, if employees or their family members are referred to a physician or hospital for treatment, they should refer to their appropriate health insurance contract for coverage information.
-Appointments may be made by calling 1-800-865-3200.
-HBS services are available twenty-four (24) hours per day, seven days per week in the event of a crisis.
+Appointments may be made by calling 1-800-300-0628.
+Barnabas Health One Source services are available twenty-four (24) hours per day, seven days per week in the event of a crisis.
 The telephone number listed above is staffed at all times.
-HBS services are completely confidential.
-In the event of an emergency, the Director of Human Resources may be contacted to facilitate arrangements with an HBS counselor.
+Barnabas Health One Source services are completely confidential.
+In the event of an emergency, the Director of Human Resources may be contacted to facilitate arrangements with a Barnabas Health One Source counselor.

-In addition, HBS counselors are prepared to assist management employees with supervisory referrals for employees whose performance is unacceptable including, but not limited to, situations which reflect that there is sufficient evidence to indicate that the employee may be suffering from a substance abuse problem.
+In addition, Barnabas Health One Source counselors are prepared to assist management employees with supervisory referrals for employees whose performance is unacceptable including, but not limited to, situations which reflect that there is sufficient evidence to indicate that the employee may be suffering from a substance abuse problem.

-If a supervisor suspects an employee is under the influence of alcohol or drugs, he or she should contact the Director of Human Resources or the Vice President for Administrative Services.
+If a supervisor suspects an employee is under the influence of alcohol or drugs, they should contact the Director of Human Resources or the Vice President for Administrative Services.

 Monmouth University will sponsor Substance Abuse Awareness Programs.
 The programs will be provided for employees, students, and their families free of charge.
 The programs will be offered at least once per year.

-In addition, Monmouth University employees may be eligible to participate in substance abuse workshops sponsored by Horizon Behavioral Services.
+In addition, Monmouth University employees may be eligible to participate in substance abuse workshops sponsored by Barnabas Health One Source.

 VI.
 Review of the Program

-- standards of conduct that clearly prohibit, at a minimum, the unlawful possession, use or distribution of illicit drugs and alcohol by students and employees on its property or as part of any of its activities;
+- standards of conduct that clearly prohibit, at a minimum, the unlawful possession, use, or distribution of illicit drugs and alcohol by students and employees on the institution’s property or as part of any of the institution’s activities;

-- a description of any drug or alcohol counseling, treatment or rehabilitation or entry programs that are available to employees or students; and
+- a description of any drug or alcohol counseling, treatment, or rehabilitation or re-entry programs that are available to employees or students; and

-- a clear statement that the institution will impose sanctions on students and employees (consistent with local, State and Federal law), and a description of those sanctions to, and including expulsion or termination of employment and referral for prosecution for violations of the standards of conduct required by paragraph 1.a; and
+- a clear statement that the institution will impose sanctions on students and employees (consistent with local, State, and Federal law), and a description of those sanctions, up to and including expulsion or termination of employment and referral for prosecution, for violations of the standards of conduct required by subparagraph (A); and

-- a biennial review by the institution of its program to –
+- a biennial review by the institution of the institution’s program to–

-- determine its effectiveness and implement changes to the program if they are needed; and
+- determine the program’s effectiveness and implement changes to the program if the changes are needed;